Gaurav-137/AI-Powered-Study-Plan-Generator/README.md

 ## Feature highlights
 - Add exams, tasks, and effort; define availability and preferences.
 - Smart session sizing with breaks and daily load limits.
-- Prioritization that respects due dates, difficulty, and fairness across subjects.
+- Prioritisation that respects due dates, difficulty, and fairness across subjects.
 - Review sessions spaced over time (adjusted by your feedback).
 - Drag‑and‑drop editing with auto conflict resolution.
 - Plan quality indicators and lightweight analytics.